 Won't customers prefer a live human over any automated system?

 Customer preference is for fast, confident, and correct.
-A system that answers in one second and captures the right information outperforms a human who answers after seven rings and puts the caller on hold for three minutes.
+A system that answers immediately and captures the right information can outperform a human process that answers after seven rings and puts the caller on hold for three minutes.
 Speed and accuracy outrank medium of delivery.

 How do I know what my current leak rate is?